1,000+ Opportunities

 View them here.
 Due to the competitive nature of this solicitation, applicants may not discuss this opportunity directly or indirectly with any ICJIA employee other than the respondent of this email address.
 Illinois Criminal Justice Information Authority

-Based on current listing details, eligibility includes: Nonprofits and eligible entities in Illinois Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and eligible entities in Illinois.
+Confirm the full requirements in the official notice before applying.

-The current target date is September 25, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Statewide Deferred Prosecution NOFO #2827-0925 are due September 25, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.